ayssenurr/stop-sign-4/README.md

 - Learning rate: 0.01

 ## Testing
-The model was tested on a dataset containing 5 STOP sign images.
+The model was tested on the stop sign dataset.
+The results were saved in the directory:

+runs/detect/stop_sign_test_output/

 ```bash
 !python detect.py \